maglevhq/maglev-documentation/pages/concepts/overview.html.md

 We've been building CMS UI for almost 10 years now so we've got a pretty accurate vision of how content editors use a CMS to edit the content of their site.

-So we  put a lot of efforts to build a pixel perfect editor as good as what the leaders of the CMS market provides.&#x20;
+So we  put a lot of efforts to build a pixel perfect editor as good as what the leaders of the CMS market provides.

 TODO: screenshot of the editor.
 GIF maybe?

 ## A toolset for developers

-We're passionated developers and we know that both a great documentation and the tooling are what developers expect those days.&#x20;
+We're passionated developers and we know that both a great documentation and the tooling are what developers expect those days.

 This is why we've developed: